 Kids will love the free orange juice samples while everyone takes in the history of Florida’s official fruit at Florida’s Natural Growers Grove House.

-Lake Hollingsworth is an urban lake and focal point of Lakeland, Fl.
+Lake Hollingsworth is an urban lake and focal point of Lakeland, FL.
 The home of to the annual Orange Cup Regatta provides a walking trail, wonderful bird sightings and is home to some historic landmarks.

-You can enjoy a self-guided walking tour of the outdoor Public Art found throughout Munn Park, Lemon street Promenade, Curtis Peterson State Building and around Lake Mirror.
+You can enjoy a self-guided walking tour of the outdoor Public Art found throughout Munn Park, Lemon Street Promenade, Curtis Peterson State Building and around Lake Mirror.

 Balloons & Beyond will provide the adventure of a lifetime with a sunrise hot air balloon flight over Central Florida.

 They fly 7 days a week (weather permitting) in the Orlando, Davenport and Kissimmee area — and they only do one flight a day, in the early morning, so make sure to make reservations!
 It’s such a unique way to see Central Florida from above.

 - Lakeland Highlands Scrub: Down a quiet dirt road you will find the Lakeland Highlands Scrub that offers two short and easy multi-use loop trails.

 - SUMICA: SUMICA is located in Lake Wales offering nine miles of nature views among pine flatwoods, oak hammock and marsh habitats.